 Members with crew privileges can sign up for one of the spots and Skipper Members also sign up.
 Then everyone meets at the docks, hops on boats and goes sailing in the harbor.

 When you participate in this program, be sure to exchange contact info with your fellow sailors.
 The idea is that overtime, you will have your own connections within the club to make sailing plans beyond the Fleet Captain Program.

 Skippers and crew make reservations online.
 The reservation policy ensures the Fleet Captain spots are available to all members on a rotating basis.
 Crew Members can have only one confirmed Fleet Captain reservation on the books at a time.
+After the sail, you can log in and make your next reservation.
 Skipper Members can have multiple Fleet Captain reservations on the books.

 This is a Member-Only program.
 Skippers and crews are not permitted to bring guests sailing in the Fleet Captain Program.